 Trade shows are one of the most powerful ways to build and grow your business.
 These events are designed for retailers to connect with distributors and manufacturers.

 Trade shows allow you to meet and speak with dozens of wholesalers or manufacturers in a single day.
 These face-to-face conversations often avoid misinformation or communication difficulties that can occur when contacting people online.

 The Trade Show News Network is the largest directory of trade shows online.
 You can search for a trade show by industry, date, city, state or country and/or event name.

 10. Don't Be Afraid to Make a Mistake

 Remember that all you need from your first supplier is a product that you can ship at a profit.
-It may not be the best wholesale price for you, but don't sweat that in the beginning.
-Your first goal is to ship product.
-Then you can improve your bottom line by trying other wholesale suppliers.
+It may not be the best wholesale price for you, but you can make changes as your business and professional network expand.

 Your first goal is to ship a product.
 Then you can improve your bottom line by trying other wholesale suppliers as you continue to build and grow your business.